raspberrypilearning/turtle-tracker/en/step_1.md

 + Use x and y coordinates in Scratch
 + Use lists to store and import data
-+ Use Scratch to understand a real world environmental topic
++ Use Scratch to understand a real-world environmental topic

 --- /collapse ---